 The Company grants credit to customers within the U.S. and to a limited number of international customers and does not require collateral.
 Revenues from international customers are generally secured by advance payments except for established foreign customers.
 The Company generally requires advance or credit card payments for initial revenues from new customers.
 The Company's ability to collect receivables can be affected by economic fluctuations in the geographic areas and industries served by the Company.
 Reserves for uncollectible amounts are provided based on past experience and a specific analysis of the accounts, which management believes is sufficient.
-Accounts receivable at March 31, 2018 and December 31, 2017 are net of reserves for doubtful accounts of \$70,000.
+Accounts receivable at June 30, 2018 and December 31, 2017 are net of reserves for doubtful accounts of \$105,000 and \$70,000, respectively.
 Although the Company expects to collect amounts due, actual collections may differ from the estimated amounts.
-The Company maintains reserves for bad debt and such losses, in the aggregate, historically have not exceeded its estimates.
+The Company maintains reserves for bad debt and such losses, in the aggregate, historically have not exceeded its estimates

 The Company's customers are in the biotechnology, pharmaceutical and life science industries.
 Consequently, there is a concentration of accounts receivable within these industries, which is subject to normal credit risk.
-There was no single customer that owed us more than 10% of net accounts receivable at March 31, 2018 and December 31, 2017
+As of June 30, 2018, there was one customer that accounted for 31.7% of net accounts receivable.
+There was no other single customer that owed us more than 10% of net accounts receivable at June 30, 2018 and December 31, 2017.

 The Company has revenue from foreign customers primarily in Europe, Japan, Canada, India and Australia.
-During the three months ended March 31, 2018 and 2017, the Company had revenues from foreign customers of approximately \$528,200 and \$282,200, respectively, which constituted approximately 13.1% and 10.4%, respectively, of total revenues.
-No single customer generated over 10% of total revenues during the three months ended March 31, 2018 and 2017.
+During the six months ended June 30, 2018 and 2017, the Company had revenues from foreign customers of approximately \$894,000 and \$714,600, respectively, which constituted approximately 10.3% and 12.7%, respectively, of total revenues.
+For the six months ended June 30, 2018, there was one customer that accounted for 15.1% of total revenues.
+No other single customer generated over 10% of total revenues during the six months ended June 30, 2018 and 2017.